-every boy/all the boys/each boy did his chores, except alvin
+every boy/all the boys/each boy did his chores, except alvinit can also be expressed in adjectives and adverbs of totality/completion.

 alvin always did his chores, except once when he was sick